 Mud volcanoes are common features in forearc region.
 Apart from the main fault of the subduction zone, i.e. the decollement fault along which the two plates come into contact, there exist numerous faults along the convergent margin that are loci of earthquakes.
 Some of these faults play an important role in the formation of mud volcanoes.
-These faults help to release high pressurized fluids and solid materials from the subduction zone through deep conduits and serve as a window of subducting slab.
-Moore and Vrolijk (1992) proposed; in accretionary prisms, fluid rock interactions occur in most dynamic structural environment on Earth.
+These faults help release of high pressurized fluids and solid materials from the subduction zone through deep conduits and serve as windows to the subducting slab.

+Moore and Vrolijk (1992) proposed that in accretionary prisms, fluid rock interactions occur in most dynamic structural environment on Earth.
 The prism materials loose fluids both through tectonically induced consolidation and thermally induced dehydration processes.
-Peacock (1990) argued the expulsion of large volume of pore waters and CH4- H2O fluids produced by digenetic and low grade metamorphic reactions at shallow depth affect the thermal and rheological evolution of the accretionary prism and at greater depth it alter the bulk composition of mantle wedge after released CO2 and H2O by metamorphic reactions in the subducting altered crust and trigger partial melting reactions which are responsible for magma generation.
+Peacock (1990) argued that the expulsion of large volume of pore waters and CH4-H2O fluids produced by digenetic and low grade metamorphic reactions at shallow depth affect the thermal and rheological evolution of the accretionary prism and at greater depth it alters the bulk composition of mantle wedge after CO2 and H2O are released by metamorphic reactions in the subducting altered crust and trigger partial melting reactions which are responsible for magma generation.